A remark on asymptotic enumeration of highest weights in tensor powers of a representation: Semigroups of integral points and convex bodies

 \begin{Th} The function $H_S(k)$ grows like $a_q k^q$ where $q$ is the dimension of the convex body $\Delta(S)$.
 This means that the limit exists and is non-zero.
 Moreover, the {$q$-th growth coefficient $a_q$} is equal to $\Vol_q(\Delta(S))$, where the volume is normalized with respect to the lattice $\Lambda(S)$. \end{Th}

-Finally we prove a proposition which will be used later in proof of the main result (Theorem \ref{th-main}). \begin{Prop} Let $S \subset \z_{\geq 0} \times \z^n$ be a non-negative semigroup and $C = C(S)$ the cone associated to $S$.
+Finally we make an observation which will be used later in proof of the main result (Theorem \ref{th-main}). \begin{Prop} Let $S \subset \n \times \z^n$ be a non-negative semigroup and $C = C(S)$ the cone associated to $S$.
 Let $C' \subset C$ be a convex cone of full dimension (centered at the origin) and $S' = S \cap C'$ the subsemigroup consisting of all the points of $S$ contained in $C'$.
 Then the cone $C(S')$ associated to $S'$ coincides with $C'$. \end{Prop} \begin{proof} Clearly $C(S') \subset C'$.
 By contradiction suppose $C(S')$ is not equal to $C'$.
-Then there is a convex cone $\tilde{C} \subset C'$ of full dimension which does not intersect $C(S')$ and moreover intersects the boundary of $C'$ (in the topology of the subspace $L(S)$) only at the origin.
+Then there is a convex cone $\tilde{C} \subset C'$ of full dimension which intersects $C(S')$ and the boundary of $C'$ (in the topology of the subspace $L(S)$) only at the origin.
 Since $\tilde{C}$ has full dimension it contains a rational point (with respect to the lattice $\Lambda(S)$) which then implis that it contains a point in $\Lambda(S)$.
 Now applying Theorem \ref{th-approx} we see that the convex cone $\tilde{C}$ should contain a point in $S'$ which contradicts that $C(S') \cap \tilde{C} = \emptyset.$ \end{proof}

 In the rest of the paper we will deal with semigroups and convex polytopes naturally associated to a reductive group $G$ and its representations.